h2oai/h2o-3/h2o-docs/src/product/cloud-integration/kubernetes.rst

 Reproducibility notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are three key requiremnets to make sure actions invoked on H2O are reproducible:
+There are three key requirements to make sure actions invoked on H2O are reproducible:

 1. Same amount of memory,
 2. Same number of CPUs,